SuziKim/MuMoSS/README.md

 # Caveats
 1. This program may require a high amount of available memory.
 Typical values range from 2GB to 4GB for a 2h length 480p video.
 2. The program' memory consumption is directly related with the video length, resolution and number of keyframes.
-When facing memory problems, try to run with: a) a low resolution video; b) a video with loe duration; c) a fewer number of keyframes.
+When facing memory problems, try to run with: a) a low resolution video; b) a video with low duration; c) a fewer number of keyframes.